twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

    This [two dimensional distribution](#prob2d) is used to assign a geographic location to each person.
 In the main Simpact Cyan simulation, this is currently not used in any hazard.

+ - `person.survtime.logoffset.dist.type` ('fixed' with value 0):
+   This [one dimensional distribution](#prob1d) can be used to add some randomness to the [survival time](#aidsmortality) until dying of AIDS related causes after becoming HIV infected.

 <!--
 	person.cpp